-CRACK/COCAINE
+CRACK/ COCAINE

-The proportion of persons reporting crack/cocaine as their primary substance of use remained fairly stable across regions though marginal decreases were reported for KZN (2 percentage point decrease) and the EC (1 percentage point decrease).
-The NR noted a small increase from 5% (2022a) to 6% (2022b) (Table 2).
-Rates ranged from 1% in the CR to 8% in KZN.
-Between 3% (WC and CR) and 17% (KZN) of all persons admitted to treatment used crack/cocaine as a primary and secondary substance of use (Table 6).
+The proportion of persons reporting crack/cocaine as their primary substance of use remained fairly stable across regions though marginal increases were reported for KZN and the CR (3-percentage point increase respectively), and the NR (1-percentage point increase) (Table 2).
+Rates ranged from 2% (GT and WC, respectively) to 11% (KZN).
+Between 5% (EC, GT and CR) and 23% (KZN) of all persons reported using crack/cocaine as a primary or secondary substance of use (Table 6).

-The national average age of persons in treatment whose primary drug of use was crack/cocaine was 32 years with mean ages ranging from 29 years (EC and NR) to 38 years (CR) years across regions.
-(Table 4).
-The proportion of males reporting crack/cocaine as their primary substance of use were between 67% (CR) and 88% (GT); the CR had the highest rate for crack/cocaine use among females (33%) compared to the other regions.
-Only the WC had persons with crack/cocaine use identifying as 'other' (3%).
-The EC and NR (2% respectively) contributed the largest proportion of youth aged 18 years and younger who reported crack/cocaine as a primary substance of use.
-Between 13% (EC) and 44% (KZN) of persons who used crack/cocaine had experienced prior treatment episodes.
-No prior admissions for the substance were reported in the CR.
+The national average age of persons in treatment whose primary drug of use was crack/cocaine was 32 years

+(Table 4) with mean ages declining nationally.
+A decrease in mean age was found in the CR (38 years to 34 years) and GT (34 years and 32 years).
+The proportion of males reporting crack/cocaine as their primary substance of use were between 57% (WC) and 100% (CR); the WC had the highest rate for crack/cocaine use among females (43%) compared to the other regions.
+Between 11% (NR) and 50% (EC) of persons who used crack/cocaine had experienced prior treatment episodes.
+The EC (2%) and WC (1%) contributed the largest proportions of youths aged 18 years and younger who reported crack/cocaine as a primary substance of use.